Don Draper and 'Mad Men' archive land at University of Texas

 “We would take things from the Sears catalog, not just the cover of Vogue,” Weiner said.

-Kevin Biggs, Lionsgate television group chairman, said “Mad Men” is more than a great show.
+Kevin Beggs, Lionsgate television group chairman, said “Mad Men” is more than a great show.
 “It is part of American television history, a ground-breaking classic worthy of the scholarly research the Ransom Center supports.”

 If the collection holds any secrets about the characters or stories, Weiner said they reside in the rough drafts, rewrites, screen tests and Weiner’s own notes that show how episodes or seasons evolved before they aired.

-Note: This story has been corrected to show that the Lionsgate chairman’s name is Kevin Beggs, not Biggs.